-Paul Oyer is The Fred H. Merrill Professor of Economics at the Stanford Graduate School of Business.
-He is also a Research Associate with the National Bureau of Economics and the Editor-in-Chief of the Journal of Labor Economics.
+In addition to his positions at Stanford, Paul Oyer is a Research Associate with the National Bureau of Economic Research and the Editor-in-Chief of the Journal of Labor Economics.

 Before moving to the GSB in 2000, Paul was on the faculty of the Kellogg School at Northwestern University.
 In his pre-academic life, he worked for the management consulting firm of Booz, Allen, and Hamilton, as well as for the high technology firms 3Com Corporation and ASK Computer Systems.
 He holds a BA in math and computer science from Middlebury College, an MBA from Yale University, and an MA and PhD in economics from Princeton University.
-When not teaching or doing research, Paul runs, swims, skis, hangs out with his two college-age children, and walks his flat-coated retriever.
+Paul is married to Kathryn Stoner, a Stanford Political Scientist.
+He has two grown children, two step-children, and two ill-behaved but sweet Retrievers.